Sign in →

 Useful For

-Diagnosis of congenital adrenal hyperplasia (CAH), in conjunction with measurement of other androgenic precursors, particularly, 17-alpha-hydroxyprogesterone (OHPG) (OHPG / 17-Hydroxyprogesterone, Serum), 17 alpha-hydroxypregnenolone, DHEA-S (DHES / Dehydroepiandrosterone Sulfate [DHEA-S], Serum), and cortisol (CORT / Cortisol, Serum).
+Diagnosis of congenital adrenal hyperplasia (CAH), in conjunction with measurement of other androgenic precursors, particularly, 17-alpha-hydroxyprogesterone (OHPG), 17 alpha-hydroxypregnenolone, dehydroepiandrosterone sulfate (DHEA-S), and cortisol

 Clinical Information

 Androstenedione is secreted predominately by the adrenal gland and production is at least partly controlled by adrenocorticotropic hormone (ACTH).
-It is also produced ACTH-independent in the testes and ovaries from adrenal-secreted dehydroepiandrosterone sulfate (DHEA-S).
+It is also produced independent of ACTH in the testes and ovaries from adrenal-secreted dehydroepiandrosterone sulfate (DHEA-S).
 Androstenedione is a crucial sex-steroid precursor.
-It lies at the convergence of the 2 biosynthetic pathways that lead from the progestins to the sex-steroids, being derived either via:
+It lies at the convergence of the 2 biosynthetic pathways that lead from the progestins to the sex steroids, being derived either via:

 -Catalyzed by 3-beta-hydroxysteroid dehydrogenase-2 (adrenals and gonads)